Payment Intents

 supported | Void works against succeeded intents directly. |

-Both unsupported and rerouted_to_refund produce the same response on a void-after-capture attempt: a 422 with code: invalid_transition, current_status: "succeeded", and reject_reason: "already_captured".
+Voiding an already-captured (succeeded) intent is rejected by the void endpoint's status guard: it returns a 409 with code: invalid_transition and current_status: "succeeded" (void requires the intent to be authorized).
+There is no void_after_capture-specific error and no reject_reason: "already_captured".
 Read /v1/capabilities once at integration startup and branch up front rather than catching the error mid-flow.

 const caps = await vonpay.capabilities.get();